The great learning transfer swindle – and three ways to avoid the trapby

 When it comes to measuring learning, quick and easy numbers are often the name of the game.
-But while metrics may sound impressive, they ultimately show little in the way of behaviour change.
-It’s time to take a long, deep breath and face our fears… There is another way.
+While metrics may sound impressive, however, they ultimately show little in the way of behaviour change.
+It’s time to take a deep breath and face our fears – there is another way.

 1. Are you looking in the right place?